-New-SPLogFile cmdlet in SharePoint 2013 creates new ULS trace log file on execution.
+New-SPLogFile cmdlet in SharePoint 2013 creates a new ULS trace log file on execution.
 In other words, once you execute this New-SPLogFile command, it ends the current log file and creates a new log file.
 All subsequent errors will be placed in the new log file, which intern greatly helps to isolate all new errors.

 - Go to SharePoint PowerShell Management Shell